Home/Meats/Beef Shoulder Clod

 Clinical Encyclopedia

-Beef shoulder clod is a cut of meat from the shoulder area of the cow, known for its rich flavor and tenderness when cooked properly.
-It is often used in slow-cooking methods to enhance its taste and texture.
+The beef shoulder clod is a large cut of meat from the shoulder area of the cow, known for its rich flavor and tenderness when cooked properly.
+It is often used for slow cooking methods such as braising or roasting.

 Scientific NameBos taurus